pluresideas/api-emergency-incident/docs/improvements.md

 - think about the right type for numbers like latitude and longitude
 - fix class names Fire_department
-- real DB, not H2
+- real DB not H2
-- map apparatus to object
+- map apparatus/"cars" using many-to-many list
 - think about better & type consistent entity ID generator
 - break down monolith API to smaller footprint dedicated purposely build APIs
 - think about lazy loading but not here where ALL is returned